 A chance to attract new customers

-The general public want to support brands that make an effort to have a positive impact on wider society.
+The general public wants to support brands that make an effort to have a positive impact on wider society.
 However, they also want to see how you are doing this and the results of the changes you make.
 By reporting on ESG, you put yourself ahead of the competition of those who cannot back up what they are doing with KPIs, thus making you a more attractive option.
-Being transparent makes your business more accessible, more trustworthy, and improve your reputation.
+Being transparent makes your business more accessible and more trustworthy and improves your reputation.

 A way to mitigate risk

-Risks for secured lenders can be external; as an example, an ongoing fuel shortage could impact the sales of petrol and diesel run cars, having a knock on effect to captive lenders and banks.
-By reporting on ESG, you are able to evaluate these risks, proactively manage them, and reduce them.
+Risks for secured lenders can be external.
+For example, an ongoing fuel shortage could impact the sales of petrol and diesel-powered cars, having a knock-on effect on captive lenders and banks.
+By reporting on ESG, you can evaluate these risks, proactively manage them, and reduce them.

 Non-compliance by not reporting is also a major risk in itself for an industry as heavily regulated as finance.
-ESG legislation is becoming more widespread, in-depth and harder to ignore.
-Companies who fail to comply with ESG reporting could find themselves with large fines and penalties in the future as ESG legislations set into the place in the upcoming years.
+ESG legislation is becoming more widespread, in-depth, and harder to ignore.
+Companies that fail to comply with ESG reporting could find themselves with large fines and penalties in the future as ESG legislation is set into place in the upcoming years.

 What is the current legislation?

-There are some very recent developments to ESG reporting legislation.
-2023 saw the announcement of the Corporate Sustainability Reporting Directive (CSRD), making reporting a requirement for a wide range of businesses in the European Union.
-This will come into effect in 2024, and is one of the biggest directives in the EU.
+There have been some very recent developments in ESG reporting legislation.
+In 2023, the Corporate Sustainability Reporting Directive (CSRD) was announced, making reporting a requirement for a wide range of businesses in the European Union.
+This directive will come into effect in 2024 and is one of the biggest in the EU.

 In California, the Climate Corporate Data Accountability Act will come into effect in 2026.
 This requires all organizations that do business in California, with an annual revenue above $1 billion, to disclose their Scope 1 and Scope 2 emissions publicly.
 In 2027, this will extend to Scope 3 emissions.

 No matter what your reason for reporting, it is imperative that you begin to think about ensuring compliance going forward.
-With Solifi Open Finance Platform, reporting is made much easier with full lifecycle visibility, giving you an end-to-end view of customers, contracts and assets.
+With Solifi ESG Portfolio Strategist, reporting is made much easier with full lifecycle visibility, giving you an end-to-end view of customers, contracts and assets.
 All the data you need, at the click of a button.

 Managing Environmental, Social, and Corporate Governance with SaaS